yyl-20020115/RCGC/README.md

 How does this algorithm work?
-we designed rcgc_shared_ptr which is quite like shared_ptr for C++.
+we designed rcgc_ptr which is quite like shared_ptr for C++.
 But we don't acutally free _ptr pointed objects instantly when the reference count is zero.
 We do not call delete or free(ptr) function while decreasing the count of the reference.
-However, we let the rcgc_shared_ptr does its work on every level of decreasing count, without delete them.
+However, we let the rcgc_ptr does its work on every level of decreasing count, without delete them.